 Health & Wellness Programming

-Identify which social-emotional learning skills(s) you want to focus on, eg healthy relationships.
+Identify which interpersonal skills(s) you want to focus on, eg healthy relationships.

 Ask each person to write a personal quality or strength that they think contributes to [ healthy relationships ] on one of the stones.